Dolphinarium: Design

-Many varied designs exist, but basic dolphinarium design for public performances often consists of stands for the public around a semi-circular pool, sometimes with glass walls which allow underwater viewing, and a platform in the middle from which the trainers direct and present the show.

-The water in the pools has to be constantly filtered to keep it clean for the dolphins and the spectators, and the temperature and composition of the water has to be controlled to match the conditions dolphins experience in the wild.
+The water in the pools has to be constantly filtered to keep it clean for the dolphins and the temperature and composition of the water has to be controlled to match the conditions dolphins experience in the wild.
 In the absence of a common international regulation, guidelines regarding the minimum size of the pools vary between countries.
 To give an indication of pool sizes, the European Association for Aquatic Mammals recommends that a pool for five dolphins should have a surface area of 275 m2 plus an additional 75 m2 for every additional animal, have a depth of 3.5 m and have a water volume of at least 1000 m3 with an additional 200 m3 for every additional animal.
 If two of these three conditions are met, and the third is not more than 10% below standard, the EAAM considers the pool size to be acceptable.

 Animals

 Species

 Various species of dolphins are kept in captivity as well as several other small whale species such as harbour porpoises, finless porpoises and belugas, though in those cases the word dolphinarium may not be fitting as these are not true dolphins.
 Bottlenose dolphins are the most common species of dolphins kept in dolphinariums as they are relatively easy to train, have a long lifespan in captivity and a friendly appearance.
 Hundreds if not thousands of bottlenose dolphins live in captivity across the world, though exact numbers are hard to determine.
 Orcas are well known for their performances in shows, but the number of orcas kept in captivity is very small, especially when compared to the number of bottlenose dolphins, with only 44 captive orcas being held in aquaria as of 2012.

-Of all orcas kept in captivity, the majority are located in the various SeaWorld parks in the United States.
+The majority of orcas are located in the various SeaWorld parks in the United States.
 Other species kept in captivity are spotted dolphins, gray whales, false killer whales, pilot whales and common dolphins, Commerson's dolphins, as well as rough-toothed dolphins, but all in much lower numbers than the bottlenose dolphin.
-There are also fewer than ten Amazon river dolphins, Risso's dolphins, or tucuxi in captivity.
-There are few to almost no spinner dolphins in captivity at the time.
+There are fewer than ten Amazon river dolphins, Risso's dolphins, or tucuxi in captivity.
 Two unusual and very rare hybrid dolphins (wolphins, a cross between the bottlenose dolphin and the false killer whale) are kept at the Sea Life Park in Hawaii.
 Also two common/bottlenose hybrids reside in captivity: one at Discovery Cove and the other SeaWorld San Diego.